mtaborda/chalten/docs/Chalten.md

 January first < December twentyFifth.
 “Comparing days of month”
 ```

-## How do I get the distance beetween two time entities?
+## How do I get the distance between two time entities

 Messages #distanceTo: aPointInTime and #distanceFrom: aPointInTime are used to
 obtain the distance between two points.